Pulmonoscorpius

 Pulmonoscorpius is an extinct genus of scorpion from the Mississippian (Early Carboniferous) of Scotland.
 It contains a single named species, Pulmonoscorpius kirktonensis.
 It was one of the largest scorpions to have ever lived, with the largest known individual having an estimated length exceeding 70 cm (28 inches).
 Pulmonoscorpius retains several general arthropod features which are absent in modern scorpions, such as large lateral eyes and a lack of adaptations for a burrowing lifestyle.
-It was likely an active diurnal predator, and the presence of book lungs indicate that it was fully terrestrial.
+It was likely an active diurnal predator, and the presence of book lungs indicates that it was fully terrestrial.

 Discovery

 Fossils of Pulmonoscorpius kirktonensis have been found at the East Kirkton Quarry, West Lothian in Scotland.
-Rock layers exposed at the quarry date back to the Carboniferous, specifically the Viséan and Serpukhovian stages of the Mississippian (Early Carboniferous) subperiod, around 336.0 – 326.4 million years ago.
+Rock layers exposed at the quarry date back to the Carboniferous, specifically the Viséan stage of the Mississippian (Early Carboniferous) subperiod, around 335.9 – 330.3 million years ago.
 The name derives from "Latin pulmonis, a lung, and Greek skorpios, a scorpion."
 The species name "kirktonensis" refers to the East Kirkton Quarry.

 Pulmonoscorpius was described in 1994 based on 16 complete specimens and over 300 additional fragments from East Kirkton.
 In each specimen, only the outer layer of hyaline cuticle is preserved, estimated to only be 15-18 μm thick in the largest specimen.
 Scorpion cuticle is present in the East Kirkton Limestone (lower exposed unit) and Little Cliff Shale (middle exposed unit), but not the Geikie Tuff (upper exposed unit).
 Although cuticle could be found in a variety of shale and carbonate facies, it is most easily prepared out of finely-laminated limestone, which can be dissolved away with dilute hydrochloric acid while leaving the organic cuticle unharmed.
 Almost all material is completely flattened, so three-dimensional reconstructions are mostly hypothetical.